 Emotional agony can quickly lead to isolation, which can lead to even further emotional agony.
-When you begin experiencing severe emotional pain, one of the best things you can do, is to make it known, whether to a trusted friend or a counselor.
-Often, just saying the words out loud (or writing them down) to someone who is willing to receive them, can take much of the power out of the pain you're experiencing.
+When you begin experiencing severe emotional pain, one of the best things you can do is make it known, whether to a trusted friend or a counselor.
+Often, just saying the words out loud (or writing them down) to someone willing to receive them can take much of the power out of the pain you're experiencing.

-While understanding that some emotional pain and even emotional agony is unavoidable, developing a strategy to create happiness in your life, can be useful.
-Often, we take happiness for granted and assume that it's something that should fall in our lap, when in fact, happiness is something that is hard-earned through work and perseverance.
+While understanding that some emotional pain and even emotional agony is unavoidable, developing a strategy to create happiness in your life can be useful.
+Often, we take happiness for granted and assume that it's something that should fall in our lap, when in fact, happiness is hard-earned through work and perseverance.

 Seeking Help With Emotional Agony

-While defining agony and how it changes us for good and for bad is a start, emotional agony is one of the most challenging trials one can overcome on his or her own.
-Oftentimes, while helpful, the support provided by friends and family is just not enough.
+While defining agony and how it changes us for good and for bad is a start, emotional agony is one of the most challenging trials to overcome alone.
+Oftentimes, while helpful, the support provided by friends and family is not enough.
 Consider creating a better system for overcoming agony with the help of a professional counselor or therapist.